 “Attention is a valuable commodity which demands more than drab industry insights”

 And the beauty of podcasts?
-Well, no matter what you’re doing, you can just plug in and go (or slow down, if you prefer).
-All of these podcasts can be enjoyed either from the comfort of your bed, deep within a long-distance hike, or on your daily commute.
-We’ve found the best ones for you, so grab those headphones and get set to be taken on some epic adventures…
+Well, no matter what you’re doing, you can just plug in and go.
+All of these podcasts can be enjoyed either from the comfort of your bed, deep within a long-distance hike, or on your daily commute (when you’re longing to escape into nature).
+We’ve found 10 of the best ones for you, so grab those headphones and get set to be taken on some epic adventures…

 The Dirtbag Diaries